 Ms. Reeves focuses her law practice on regulatory compliance under U.S. export controls and federal firearms laws and regulations.
 This tutorial will review current law and regulation governing exports of technology from the U.S., including the International Traffic in Arms Regulations of the U.S. Department of State, and the Commerce Department’s Export Administration Regulations.
 Ms. Reeves will walk through how to identify controlled information and how to determine the applicable regulatory regime and license requirements for exporting controlled technology.

-Acquisitions: US DOD and Service requirements process continues to evolve.
-Recent on-going consideration of how requirements are identified, addressed and approved will be discussed.
-Innovation in requirement approach and links to the JCIDS will be included.
+Acquisitions: The U.S DoD and Service capability development process continues to evolve to provide more rapid, responsive acquisition.
+Recent on-going consideration of effective intelligence integration into how requirements are identified and translated into engineering specifications will be discussed.
+Innovation in providing intelligence support in a digital environment will be included.

 Tutorial 3: Middle Tier Acquisition – Section 804

 Section 804 of the FY 2016 National Defense Authorization Act (NDAA) on the Middle Tier of Acquisition (MTA) provides new authorities for rapid prototyping and rapid fielding in a period of 2 – 5 years, with MTA programs being exempt from both JCIDS and DOD Directive 5000.01.
 This session will focus on how programs are implementing the Middle Tier of Acquisition, the challenges they are facing, and the way ahead with Governance.